Alex-Bolduc/rpg_server/project.md

 ## Overview

-This server manages characters in a role-playing game, allowing them to own items, participate in auctions, and interact with an in-game economy.
+The project involves writing a REST API that manages characters in a role-playing game, allowing them to own items, participate in auctions, and interact with an in-game economy.
+The API stores the data in a SQLite database (in this case Turso LibSQL) which is exposed in the multiple different endpoints and their respective Methods.

 ## Requirements